jho9/jho9.github.io/index.md

-## Welcome to James' Projects
+## Welcome to James' Page

-You can use the [editor on GitHub](https://github.com/jho9/jho9.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+This page contains my projects and work see my [github](https://github.com/jho9).There is nothing at the moment but I will be populating this page.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/).

 ### Markdown